 The market segmentation is based on the power source, charging methods, installation, distribution channel, vehicle type, and region.

-By power source, the global wireless electric vehicle charging market is segmented into 3–<11 kW, 11–50 kW, and >50 kW.
+The global wireless electric vehicle charging market is segmented into 3–<11 kW, 11–50 kW, and >50 kW.
 The 11–50 kW segment was the highest contributor to the market and is estimated to grow at a CAGR of 36.4% during the forecast period.
 11–50 kW chargers have enhanced efficiency and require much less charging time than the 3≤11 kW.
 These power source chargers have the maximum potential, as they are used in homes and commercial/public outlets.
 These chargers are costlier as compared to 3–<11 kW power source wireless chargers.
 11–50 kW chargers provide a faster-charging option, as they can be easily installed for on-the-go charging, home charging solutions, and commercial applications Key players offering The aftermarket segment wireless solutions can target the 11–50 kW power source chargers, as they show maximum potential in different verticals.

-Based on charging methods, the global wireless electric vehicle charging market is segmented into capacitive wireless power transfer (CWPT), magnetic gear wireless power transfer (MGWPT), resonant inductive power transfer (RIPT), and inductive power transfer (IPT).
+The global wireless electric vehicle charging market is segmented into capacitive wireless power transfer (CWPT), magnetic gear wireless power transfer (MGWPT), resonant inductive power transfer (RIPT), and inductive power transfer (IPT).
 The IPT segment was the highest contributor to the market and is estimated to grow at a CAGR of 37.3% during the forecast period.
 In the inductive power transfer method, the system uses the coupling between the two circuits as the basis of its operation.
 The IPS system can be considered a two-part transformer.
 The primary transformer is integrated within the power sourcing element, and the secondary transformer is in the vehicle to charge the onboard batteries.
 Generally, the primary and the secondary coupled circuits are in the form of coils to increase the magnetic field of the circuits.
 In 1996, General Motors (GM), an American multinational corporation headquartered in Detroit that designs, manufactures, markets, and distributes vehicles and vehicle parts, and sells financial services, introduced the Chevrolet S10 EV, which was charged by the magne-charge IPT (J1773) system to provide level 2 (6.6 kW) slow and level 3 (50 kW) fast charges.
 Further, the IPT charging method has been tested and utilized in a wide variety of areas, which ranges from a few milliwatts to certain kilowatts to transfer contactless power from the source to the receiver with medium to high power output.
 Thereby driving the growth of the market.

-By installation type, the global wireless electric vehicle charging market is segmented into the home and commercial installations.
+The global wireless electric vehicle charging market is segmented into the home and commercial installations.
 The commercial segment was the highest contributor to the market and is estimated to grow at a CAGR of 36.2% during the forecast period.
 With the trend of autonomous electric vehicles rising, the possibility of using these vehicles for ride-sharing is expected to increase considerably.
 Thus, wireless charging stations are expected to be in high demand to meet the rising trend.
 Moreover, commercial outlets have huge potential due to the surge in need for charging public transits.
 The growth of the wireless electric vehicle charging market is driven by increased commercial EV sales and demand for safer, convenient, and faster wireless charging systems.
 An increase in R&D activities by leading automotive giants such as BMW, Nissan, and Chevrolet is further expected to boost the market's growth.

-Based on the distribution channel, the global wireless electric vehicle charging market is bifurcated into OEMs and aftermarkets.
+The global wireless electric vehicle charging market is bifurcated into OEMs and aftermarkets.
 The aftermarket segment was the highest contributor to the market and is estimated to grow at a CAGR of 36.0% during the forecast period.
 With the rise in demand for electric and commercial electric vehicles, the need for charging stations is expected to be increased.
 As the primary concern for charging stations is the required time, the on-the-go charging feature is expected to meet the high requirement of the consumers and fleet operators.
 As OEM-centric charging stations are fewer, the potential gaps are filled by the aftermarket segment services offered by the players to meet the rise in demand for EV charging.

-By vehicle type, the global wireless electric vehicle charging market is bifurcated into battery electric vehicles (BEV), plug-in hybrid electric vehicles (PHEV), and commercial electric vehicles.
+The global wireless electric vehicle charging market is bifurcated into battery electric vehicles (BEV), plug-in hybrid electric vehicles (PHEV), and commercial electric vehicles.
 The commercial EV segment was the highest contributor to the market and is estimated to grow at a CAGR of 34.7% during the forecast period.
 Commercial electric vehicles include buses and trucks, which are now transformed into electric vehicles.
 Manufacturers like Tesla have introduced the Tesla Semi, an electric truck.
 Several countries, such as China, are heavily investing in electric buses for their public transits, which is expected to drive the demand for wireless electric vehicle charging systems, thereby boosting the market growth.

 Region-wise, the global wireless electric vehicle charging market is bifurcated between North America, Europe, Asia-Pacific, and LAMEA.